WLAN-Pi/wlanpi-chat-bot/docs/USERGUIDE.md

     <verb> <noun>

-For instance, to see CDP neighbours of a WLAN Pi, the command `show cdp` is used.
+For instance, to see CDP neighbors of a WLAN Pi, the command `show cdp` is used.
 In this instance, `show` is the verb and it is followed by the noun `cdp`.

 ```
 show cdp